djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

   For Privileged Operations (Back Office Services):

-  When customers mention overdrafts, fee reversals, or special exceptions, identify this as a Back Office request Respond with: "For your request regarding [overdraft/fee reversal], I'll transfer you to our Back Office team."
+  When customers mention overdrafts, fee reversals, or special exceptions, identify this as a Back Office request Respond with: "For your request regarding [overdraft/fee reversal], you will be transferred to our Back Office team."
   Key triggers: "overdraft," "reverse a fee," "refund," "dispute," "special approval"

   For Product Information (Banking Products Services):